 - Conduct referee checks in a timely manner.

-- Contact your HR Liaison Officer to confirm if/when it will be appropriate to speak with unsuccessful candidates to advise the outcome.
+- Contact your Recruitment Consultant to confirm if/when it will be appropriate to speak with unsuccessful candidates to advise the outcome.
 This provides an opportunity to give honest, positive and constructive feedback and candidates are appreciative of this professional courtesy.

-- Contact your HR Liaison Officer to confirm when it will be appropriate to advise the person they are the preferred candidate and discuss their commencement date.
+- Contact your Recruitment Consultant to confirm when it will be appropriate to advise the person they are the preferred candidate and discuss their commencement date.

 - Contact the successful candidate prior to their start date to advise arrangements for the first day.

-For help with improving your candidates' experience, please contact your HR Liaison Team.
+For help with improving your candidates' experience, please contact the Recruitment Team.